matuzo/matuzoat/src/blog/2023/pros-and-cons-of-shadow-dom.md

 <blockquote>
 </div>

-In cases like that style encapsulation makes a lot of sense.
+In cases like that, when you work on a design system and don't know who's using your components, combined with which external stylesheets, and in which environment, style encapsulation makes a lot of sense.

 Here's an example: a paragraph in light DOM and one in shadow DOM of a web component.